 Each of the products included in this EPD are available in a wide range of sizes.
+A detailed description of the products can be found on pages 16 and 18.

-Under the United Nations Central Product Classification (UN CPC) InfraBuild reinforcing bar and mesh products fall into three categories:
+Under the United Nations Central Product Classification (UN CPC), ARC's reinforcing bar and mesh products fall into three categories:

-- 41241: Bars and rods, hot-rolled, in irregularly wound coils, of iron and non-alloy steel - 41242: Other bars and rods of iron or non-alloy steel, not further worked than forged, hot-rolled, hot-drawn or extruded, but including those twisted after rolling

-41264: Bars and rods, cold-formed or cold-finished, of alloy steel.
+- 41241: Bars and rods, hot rolled, in irregularly wound coils, of iron and non-alloy steel - 41242: Other bars and rods of iron or non-alloy steel, not further worked than forged, hot rolled, hot drawn or hot extruded, but including those twisted after rolling - 41264: Bars and rods, cold formed or cold finished, of alloy steel.